albirrkarim/react-speech-highlight-demo/MAKE_BACKEND.md

 OPENAI_CHAT_COMPLETION_API_ENDPOINT = "https://example.com/api/v1/public/chat";
 ```

-with that url then the package will send request like this
+with that url then the `package` will send body request like this

 ```json
 {